Probabilistic exact universal quantum circuits for transforming unitary operations: Optimal universal quantum circuits via SDP

-Note that the maximisation problem presented in Eq.\,\eqref{eq:SDP} must hold for all unitary operators $U_d$ and has infinitely many constraints.
-This issue can be bypassed by noting that due to linearity, it is enough to check these constraints only for a set that spans the whole linear space of Choi operators of unitary operations.
+\end{small} Note that the maximisation problem presented in Eq.\,\eqref{eq:SDP} must hold for all unitary operators $U_d$ and has infinitely many constraints.
+This issue can be bypassed by noting that due to linearity, it is enough to check these constraints only for a set that spans the set spanned by Choi operators of unitary operations.
 That is, if we can write $\C(\map{U_d^{\otimes k}})= \sum_i \alpha_i\, \C(\map{U_{d,i}^{\otimes k}})$ and it is true that

 we have that